-Students are assessed against the National Curriculum for England and this is recorded on Otrack and Seesaw.
+Students are assessed against the National Curriculum for England and this is recorded on OTrack and Seesaw in Primary and SISRA and Engage in secondary.
 Students who are identified as having barriers to learning will also be assessed against their IEP targets and goals.
-Students accessing alternative provision are assessed against the Small Steps curriculum or B-Squared objectives linked to the National Curriculum, SCERTS and ASDAN modules.
+Students accessing alternative provision are assessed against the Small Steps curriculum or B-Squared objectives linked to the National Curriculum, SCERTS and ASDANmodules.